ilg-physics-ucsb/physics4l-manual/4LSite/lab2.md

 ::::::

 ::: Question
 1. Calculate the current for both heights by using the formula for the magnetic field due to a loop of wire.
-Hint: don&rsquo;t forget to account for the external field from nearby sources.
+Hint: don't forget to account for background fields as neccesary.

 2. Do these values of current agree?
 If yes, explain why you think this.
 If no, try to identify the cause of the *discrepancy*.